github/docs/content/code-security/secret-scanning/secret-scanning-patterns.md

 ## Supported secrets

 This table lists the secrets supported by {% data variables.product.prodname_secret_scanning %}.
-You can see the types of alert that get generated for each token{% ifversion secret-scanning-validity-check %}, as well as whether a validity check is performed on the token{% endif %}.{% ifversion fpt or ghec %}
+You can see the types of alert that get generated for each token{% ifversion secret-scanning-validity-check %}, as well as whether a validity check is performed on the token{% endif %}.
+- **Provider**—name of the token provider.{% ifversion fpt or ghec %}
 - **Partner**—token for which leaks are reported to the relevant token partner.
 Applies to public repositories only.
 - **User**—token for which leaks are reported to users on {% data variables.product.prodname_dotcom %}.
 Applies to public repositories, and to private repositories where {% data variables.product.prodname_GH_advanced_security %} is enabled.{% endif %}{% ifversion ghes or ghae %}
 - **{% data variables.product.prodname_secret_scanning_caps %} alert**—token for which leaks are reported to users on {% data variables.product.prodname_dotcom %}.
 Applies to private repositories where {% data variables.product.prodname_GH_advanced_security %} and {% data variables.product.prodname_secret_scanning %} enabled.{% endif %}{% ifversion secret-scanning-push-protection %}